-Miami Riders Alliance is a non-profit membership organization advocating for safer streets and better, reliable public transit in Miami.
-We organize bike and transit riders to move Miami forward as a world-class, liveable place
+Miami Riders Alliance is a nonprofit membership organization advocating for safer streets for all road users and better, more reliable public transportation in Miami.
+We organize bike and transit riders to move Miami forward as a world-class, liveable metro area.

-Founded in October of 2019 by Fmr.
-President Alejandra Agredo, Acting President Kevin Amézaga, and Acting Vice President Orion Zamparello, Riders Alliance began with its first kickoff meeting on October 30th 2019.
-We aim to raise awareness and work with elected officials, administrators, community businesses, and the community itself to create a more mobile, transit-oriented Miami-Dade County.
+Founded in October of 2019 by Alejandra Agredo, Kevin Amézaga, and Orion Zamparello, Riders Alliance began with its first kickoff meeting on October 30th 2019.
+Since then, we have worked with elected officials, administrators, community businesses, and the community itself to create a more mobile, transit-oriented Miami-Dade County.

-Riders alliance was founded on a simple idea: that everyone and anyone should not only have access to public transportation, but to be able to advocate for themeselves and others.
-In Miami, like most other cities, it can be difficult to find information on public meetings (and even more difficult to know what will be discussed at those meetings).
-Our goal at the alliance is to give people the information that they need to better understand how they can get involved, the events that are happening all around them, and how to make themselves heard when they do get involved.
+Riders Alliance was founded on a simple idea: that everyone should not only have access to adequate public transportation, but to have access to the information they need to have their voices heard in our local government.
+In Miami, like most places, it can be difficult to find information on public meetings, forums, and other events (and even more difficult to know what will be discussed at those meetings).
+Our goal at the Riders Alliance is to give people the information that they need to better understand how they can get involved, the events that are happening all around them, and how to make themselves heard when they do get involved.

 Riders Alliance has a simple mission: make transit better.
 We believe that by improving public transportation, everyone benefits (yes, even drivers).
 With a population and density greater than many American cities, Miami lacks the infrastructure that its peers have–and are currently building up on.
 We believe that to be a world-class city and county, we have to begin making changes in #ourcounty that reflect the growing needs of a growing population from today into the future.